langroid/langroid/README.md

 # Quick glimpse of coding with Langroid
-This is just a teaser; there's much more, like function-calling/tools, Multi-task Collaboration, DocChatAgent (RAG), SQLChatAgent, etc. Scroll down or see docs for more.
+This is just a teaser; there's much more, like function-calling/tools, Multi-Agent Collaboration, Structured Information Extraction, DocChatAgent (RAG), SQLChatAgent, etc. Scroll down or see docs for more.

 ```python